 Is an Australian MBA Worth It?

-Taking into account how long it takes to get an Australian MBA, the degree will often be worth it if you are able to capitalise on the qualification.
+Taking into account how long it takes to get an Australian MBA, as brief as one year full-time or two years part-time, the degree will normally be worth it if you can capitalise on the qualification.